GenZBoy/Object-recognition/README.md

 # Object-recognition
-Object recognition using caffe model
+Object recognition in real time using caffe model